Beginning to understand the interconnectedness of all things

 Art and Music are highlighted in our Montessori classrooms.
 We are students of many different genres of art and styles of music.
 Each classroom chooses artists and musicians to research and we come to know and understand their life’s work.
 Artists from the classical sculptors and canvas masters to present day graphic and environmental stars, open our minds to the possibilities within ourselves to express our thoughts and feelings through art.
 Composers, musicians, instruments, and musical styles are parts of discovery of music.
 Upper elementary students have the opportunity to take the next step in music instruction by joining the OSM Band.

 Taking a close look at the geography of a country, gives the children a glimpse into what life is like for the people of that land.
 We learn about what adaptations it takes for animals and plants to survive in different biomes.
-The children find that the land, whether it is mountainous or flat, covered with water or a desert, is home to many life forms.
+The children find that the land, whether it is mountainous or flat, covered with water or a desert, is home to many life forms of life.
 Learning the location of different points around the globe and how to locate any place of interest, helps us understand our place in the world.

 Language arts, including reading, grammar, creative writing, handwriting, and analysis of literature are every day staples of our classroom.
 The children are working at a higher level now to read and absorb literature.
 We use literary tools to not only understand what we read, but to make our writing more interesting.
 Beginning with the development of a good sentence, we graduate to paragraphs and on to sustained written works.
 We indulge our love of research to create informative and engaging projects about a variety of subjects.
 We work to fine tune our writing with lessons that reinforce proper grammar and form for writing.
 Soon the children discover the joy of the written word and we share our love of reading and writing any time we get the chance.

 Maria Montessori believed that connecting the child with nature as often as possible was imperative to developing mind, body, and soul.
 She called this important part of their development the Erdkinder or Earth School.
 The upper elementary class spends one week of each year immersed in the natural environment at Nature’s Classroom Institute.
-This week not only exposes the child to incredible lessons in science, language, history, and geography, but it allows us to put into practice life skills we have developed in practical life studies.
-Children work in cooperative groups to solve problems, we care for ourselves independently, and we are free to explore and discover on our own and with our peers.
+This week not only exposes us to incredible lessons in science, language, history, and geography, but it allows us to put into practice life skills we have developed in practical life studies.
+We work in cooperative groups to solve problems, we care for ourselves independently, and we are free to explore and discover on our own and with our peers.
 We look forward to this exciting time each year and keep the memories forever.